Veterans Day and Real Heroes

 Veterans Day has been celebrated now for perhaps a century.
 Both the holiday itself and its poppy symbol have their origins in the 1st st. war

 The War Veterans Day tradition dates back to the first anniversary of the end of World War I and is closely associated with the Western Allies.
 Just one year after the end of World War I, people remembered the peace for the first time on November 11.
 The same day, US President Woodrow Wilson declared November 11 as "Armistice Day."
 In later 20s, this day became the official holiday of the USA.
-Afterwards, In 1954, "Armistice Day" was renamed as "Veterans Day" by the US Congress.
+Afterward, In 1954, "Armistice Day" was renamed as "Veterans Day" by the US Congress.

 Every eleventh day, the eleventh month of the year, at exactly eleven o'clock (not only) in Great Britain life stops for two minutes.
 This custom has lasted since 1919 as a symbol of honoring the memory of soldiers who fell on the day of the signing the armistice at the end of the First World War.

 The symbol of the red poppy was added to the tradition of two minutes silence in 1921, and was initiated by the newly founded British Legion, which helps all former soldiers, who took part in the war.